Powerlearnproject/se-assignment-5-BongakonkeMtshali/README.md

 - Your answers should be well-structured, concise, and to the point.
 - Provide screenshots or step-by-step instructions where applicable.
 - Cite any references or sources you use in your answers.
-- Submit your completed assignment by 1st July
+- Submit your completed assignment by 1st July gi